 Capitol Condo residents can also spend their free time learning a new hobby or sport or getting additional knowledge from books.
 The Toronto Public Library – Northern District Library is just minutes away from the Capitol Theatre Condos, making it ideal for bookworms out there.
 Office supplies, construction supplies, computers, and bike parts?
 Name it!
 The stores you are looking for are here.

 In the neighborhood are these stores: Canada Computers and Electronics, Sporting Life Bikes and Boards, Restoration Hardware, Best Buy, Camden Market, Beddington’s Bed and Bath, and Yoga Centre Toronto.
 You can even find a tattoo shop (Seven Crowns Tattoo) in the Capitol Condos community.

 Salons are also scattered in the area.
 Some of these are the Atlanta Hair Design, Anna’s Barber Shop, Castlefield Unisex Salon, Afif Salon Hair and Beauty, and Jason Lee Salon, which are perfect for the Me-time days.
 After this, you can grab a drink at Cibo Wine Bar or SIP Wine Bar and Authentic Neopolitan Pizza to cap off your day.
 Some of the schools that are a short drive from the Capitol Theatre Condo is the St. Clements School and John Fisher Jr. Public School.

-Register today with Precondo for priority access when the project launches.
+Register today with Precondo for priority access when the new condo project in Yonge & Eglinton launches.